c-inodeo/checkoutchampionprogress/CheckOutChampionProgress.md

  - [x] Refactor Add Controller files to Controllers folder ✅ 2024-07-12
  - [x] System.Text.Json and Newtonsoft.Json are libraries that achieve something similar.
 However System.Text.Json yields better performance, please use this library moving forward ✅ 2024-07-15
  - [x] Please simplify your controller methods, rather than having several parameters like in the following: public IActionResult AddToCart(int productId, int quantity, bool isIncrement), you may pass a CartItemDto instead.
 Then you can map into into an Entity class that Entity Framework can understand ✅ 2024-07-15
- - [ ] Please implement the async/await pattern in your application following these guidelines: [https://github.com/davidfowl/AspNetCoreDiagnosticScenarios/blob/master/AsyncGuidance.md](https://github.com/davidfowl/AspNetCoreDiagnosticScenarios/blob/master/AsyncGuidance.md)
+ - [x] Please implement the async/await pattern in your application following these guidelines: [https://github.com/davidfowl/AspNetCoreDiagnosticScenarios/blob/master/AsyncGuidance.md](https://github.com/davidfowl/AspNetCoreDiagnosticScenarios/blob/master/AsyncGuidance.md) ✅ 2024-07-17
 	 - [ ] Repository
 		 - [x] ProductRepository ✅ 2024-07-17
 		 - [x] CartRepository ✅ 2024-07-17